-Actress Cicely Tyson has had a pretty legendary career, which is about to be enhanced with a bit of gold early next year when she becomes the first black woman to receive an honorary Oscar by the Board of Governors of the Academy of Motion Picture Arts and Sciences.
-At the age of 93, she's still working her magic.
+Actress Cicely Tyson has had a pretty legendary career, which has just been enhanced with a bit of gold as she has become the first black woman to receive an honorary Oscar by the Board of Governors of the Academy of Motion Picture Arts and Sciences.
+At the age of 93 — soon to be 94 — she’s still working her magic.

 Born on Dec.
 19, 1924, in NYC, Cicely began her career as a model when she was discovered by a photographer for Ebony magazine.
 She began acting in 1951, initially appearing as a guest star on some shows and as a regular on East Side/West Side.
 The more she went on, the more acclaimed her performances became in TV miniseries like The Autobiography of Miss Jane Pittman, Roots, King, and The Oldest Living Confederate Widow Tells All.
 On the big screen, she achieved great acclaim for 1972’s Sounder, for which she was nominated for an Academy Award, and, many years and movies later, was a part of 2011’s highly-acclaimed film The Help.
 Between 1957’s Dark of the Moon and 2015’s The Gin Game, she was also a part of 15 stage productions.